 Because Shadow functions like a normal Windows machine, you’ll need to purchase games on Steam, Uplay or the Epic Games Store to play them in the cloud.
 The same goes for DRM-free games from platforms like GOG.
 With PlayStation, though, you have access to the full library of games for free.

-Similar to Project xCloud, you’re not only buying a cloud gaming subscription with PlayStation Now, but also a full library of games (read our Project xCloud review).
+Similar to Project xCloud, you’re not only buying a cloud gaming subscription with PlayStation Now, but also a full library of games (read our Project xCloud review, as well as our Shadow vs Project xCloud piece).
 That library includes newer games like Control and Wolfenstein II: The New Colossus, as well as old PlayStation favorites like Uncharted 3 and Bloodborne.

 This round is tough, as we’re comparing two radically different approaches to stocking the virtual game shelves.
 PlayStation Now provides a free, curated list of games, featuring major multi-platform titles as well as PlayStation exclusives.
 Shadow, on the other hand, has a much greater breadth of games, but you’ll need to pay for them.